US adds a solid 850,000 jobs as economy extends its gains

 In June, the proportion of Americans who either have a job or are looking for one — a figure called labor force participation — was unchanged and remains well below where it was before the pandemic.
 For the economy to fully regain its health, that figure would need to grow in the coming months.

 But the flat reading on labor force participation reflected mainly a decline in the proportion of teenagers who are either working or job hunting.
-By contrast, Americans ages 20 and over were more likely to either have jobs or to look for them last month.
+By contrast, participation among Americans in their prime working years — ages 25 through 54 — actually rose at a solid pace.

 A temporary $300-a-week federal unemployment benefit, on top of regular state jobless aid, may be enabling some people to be more selective in looking for and taking jobs.
 Roughly half the states plan to stop paying the supplement by the end of July in what proponents say is an effort to nudge more of the unemployed to seek work.
 On Thursday, the government said the number of people who applied for jobless aid last week fell to 364,000, the lowest level since the pandemic began.